Coat of arms, flag and logo

 Strathcona County’s Coat of Arms was adopted in September 2015.
 The design reflects and celebrates the County’s history, heritage and culture, while upholding the character of our brand identity.

-The coat of arms is reserved for official use by Mayor and Council and for ceremonial purposes.
+The coat of arms is reserved for official use by Mayor and by Council, and for ceremonial purposes.

 Lion represents our namesake, Lord Strathcona